-The Albuquerque Museum is located on the ancestral homelands of the Southern Tiwa People, in particular the Pueblos of Sandia and Isleta.
+The Albuquerque Museum is a guest on the unceded ancestral homelands of the Southern Tiwa People, in particular the Pueblos of Sandia and Isleta.
 As caretakers of the Middle Rio Grande, these Tiwa speaking Nations have nurtured its desert, mountain, and riverine ecosystems, and continue to foster the cultural and economic life of the area.
 Albuquerque has also long been a meeting place of diverse Indigenous peoples, including Pueblo, Diné, Inde, and Genízaros.
 These Nations continue the struggle against Indigenous erasure that began in the sixteenth century.
-These ongoing actions ensure that Albuquerque is tied to Southern Tiwa land and the site of a vibrant, intertribal Indigenous community.
+These ongoing actions ensure that Albuquerque remains Southern Tiwa land and the site of a vibrant, intertribal Indigenous community.